japnitahuja/POSIX-Threads/Guide/sharedmemory.md

 #### Source Code:
 `pthread_shared_vars.c` This file demonstrates how global variables are shared between threads.
-`pthread_race_condition.c` This file demonstrates how the share memory may result in race conditions.

 ## Race conditions
 A race condition is a software defect that occurs when two or more threads or processes access a shared resource, such as a variable or a file,